-Q: What are the implications of these challenges for marketers?
+Q: What are the implications of these digital disruption challenges for marketers?

 MD: Return on investment (ROI) models will be substantially different in the future; they will be more sophisticated, take more touch points into consideration, and account for a longer view of customer acquisition and retention.
 CPG companies will also have tremendously different strategies across different markets depending on their size, industry, etc. Some categories like beauty may benefit a lot from content marketing, but others like frozen food will benefit from more traditional mass advertising.
 Marketers need to be ruthless in assessing the effectiveness of media channels, their agencies and the metrics their agencies show them.
 Marketers are discovering inconsistencies in their digital marketing numbers in particular, and eliminating those will be essential.